isaacMedina1/personalDrumlogs/_book/02-Express-rhythm.md

 ## Mini-notation {-}

 Not even close in popularity to the _1 e & a_ count, this form comes from my experience with livecoding using **[TidalCycles](https://tidalcycles.org/)**.
-It is used to write patterns of notes, samples and parametters for cycling sequences.
+It is used to write patterns of notes, samples and parameters for cycling sequences.
 Though it's vocabulary is broader than other systems, i normally just use some of its rules when taking notes.
 Here is a table:

 | Symbol | Description                    |
 | ------ | ------------------------------ |